-- Exam Dates and Deadlines — Applications must be submitted electronically with PIN and payment by the exam deadline.
-The final step of the process is to mail in a hardcopy of your application with your supervisor’s signature.
-If you have any questions, please call our office at (866) 411-6728.
+Applications must be submitted electronically with PIN and payment by the exam deadline.
+The final step of the process is to email a hardcopy of your application with your supervisor’s signature.
+If you have any questions, please call our office at 866-411-6728.

 The following documents provide need-to know criteria that test-takers will be expected to know for each type of certified operator exam.

 Those taking the certified operator exam will be expected to know the formulas provided in the appropriate document below (e.g., those taking the wastewater operator certification exam should consult the "wastewater formulas" document).

 A number of helpful references have been compiled to assist those studying for Ohio EPA operator certification exams.
 These references are only intended as a resource and are not required to be purchased in order for individuals to pass their exams.